Remote ADB with Mason X-Ray

 Unfortunately, when dealing with smart products, where you can have thousands of dedicated devices deployed globally, meeting these two requirements becomes almost impossible, which can then create massive support headaches.
 After hearing about the pains this causes our customers and the related support costs, we decided to tackle this issue head on.

 As a result, we’re extremely excited to announce a new feature we’re calling X-Ray, with the first version supporting the ability to remotely use ADB and interact with any device in your fleet.
-Read more about X-Ray below, and check out this video for a quick demo!
+Read more about X-Ray below.

 What is X-Ray?